HalfSquare/MonteCarloSimulation/.gitlab/wiki_templates/retro_template.md

 8: Stop | ----
 9: Do different | ----
 10: Action Plan | ----

+**Question 3:** Set up:

+Kerth's Prime Directive states that regardless of what we discover, we must understand and truly believe that everyone did the best job he or she could, given what was known at the time, his or her skills and abilities, the resources avaiable and the situation at hand.

+The aim of this sheet (and retro) is to find the better way of working, not to apportion blame.
+Focus on the cause of the problems and not the individuals involved.

+_Does everyone agree to follow Kerth's Prime Directive while working on this sheet?_ &nbsp; **yes/no**

 ## Discussion Items
 <!-- The first line is an example of how it should be filled out.
 Please delete. -->